snowman-repos/perfect-cookie/README.md

 ## Help / Contribute

 I would love to have an image or illustration at the top of the page which depicts what the cookie might look like, based on the selected properties.
 I'm imagining a top-down view and a cross section that shows the color, mouthfeel, surface quality, texture, and thickness.
 Given how many permutations there are, sourcing images and loading/updating them each time any slider is changed might not be feasible.
 I thought about animating SVGs or drawing something with canvas that can be manipulated by the code might work, but not sure how to implement it.
-If anyone has any idea then please [mailto:darryl@darrylsnow.com](get in touch with me).
+If anyone has any idea then please [get in touch with me](mailto:darryl@darrylsnow.com).

 If there are any Math geniuses who want to help out, right now I'm just using linear equations in the calculations, but they don't exactly fit the model from my data...